Steps to provide website’s security

 Follow security advisories

-The Drupal security team posts advisories to Drupal.org every Wednesday.
+The Drupal help team posts advisories to Drupal.org every Wednesday.
 If you are not yet following its news, start right now.
 It is a sure way to stay tuned in and not miss the releases of security updates you need.
 You can also subscribe to the security newsletter.

 You’ve already learned the main purpose of updates.
 Modules, themes, core, code base tables and databases need to be updated.
 Drush is a good option which makes it easy to update everything on your Drupal website as well.
 To do this, you need to know only a couple of Drush basic commands.